RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-input-data-0.2.0.md

 ##### Results

-A extension state is updated with the following properties:
+An extension state is updated with the following properties:

 |  Property                |  Value                                                 |
 | ------------------------ | ------------------------------------------------------ |